 Moreover, if machines break down, materials become scarce, or workers are absent, those blocks of time may shift regularly.

 Lastly, finite scheduling is the only function in Epicor ERP software that no human can replicate, while a human could replace most other modules with an Excel spreadsheet.

 So, what benefits does finite scheduling bring to your company and your customers?

 Have any of your customers ever praised you for delivering their products on time?
 Of course not.
 But they have always quickly complained about late deliveries.

-The reason “Deliver On Time” is at the top of the list is because most often the customer has told their supplier, “Start delivering on time or you will be dropped from our approved supplier list.”
-After a quick search, it is discovered scheduling, and in particular, finite scheduling, is the only tool which will enable them to reach the goal of shipping on time.
+The reason “Deliver On Time” is at the top of the list is because most often, the customer has told their supplier, “Start delivering on time, or you will be dropped from our approved supplier list.”
+After a quick search, it is discovered that scheduling, and in particular finite scheduling, is the only tool that will enable them to reach the goal of shipping on time.

-Finite scheduling helps you meticulously plan for all aspects of producing and shipping product on time.
-It takes a lot of the manual scheduling work off your hands, calculates risk and identifies potential bottlenecks, all of which help you get orders into customer hands faster.
+Finite scheduling helps you meticulously plan for all aspects of producing and shipping products on time.
+It takes a lot of the manual scheduling work off your hands, calculates risk, and identifies potential bottlenecks, all of which help you get orders into customers’ hands faster.